Blog – Posted on Tuesday, Feb 05

 Unfortunately, Cate Cahill is a witch.
 She already knows that it’s not a great time to be a witch, and now she must keep her dying mother’s promise to protect her two younger sisters.
 To make things more complicated, she might soon have to pick between marriage or the Sisterhood… and then there’s the mysterious governess who enters their service with secrets of her own.
 Twisty and thrilling, Born Wicked is only the first book in a terrific trilogy about the bonds of friendship and family.

 14. Rebel Belle by Rachel Hawkins

-Meet Harper Price: southern belle, homecoming queen, and… paladin?
+In Rebel Belle we meet Harper Price: southern belle, homecoming queen, and… paladin?
 Yep.
 One night, during a homecoming ball gone horribly wrong, Harper becomes a Paladin a.k.a. a guardian with superhuman fighting abilities.
 Which is weird but, okay, fine — until she finds out that the person who she’s supposed to protect is none under than David Stark, the classmate she hates most.
 As if that’s not enough, David might be prophesied to destroy the whole world.
 And you thought that your high school was tough.

 15. Half Bad by Sally Green

-Nathan is a peculiar kind of witch: half White and Black.
+Half Bad introduces us to Nathan, a peculiar kind of witch: half White and Black.
 The small problem with that?
 It’s not particularly a good thing to be a Half Code when White Witches and Black Witches are in the midst of a brutal war.
 And Nathan is the illegitimate son of the most dangerous witch in the world, which means that many would pay to have his head on a platter.
 Now Nathan has to escape from a literal cage to find his father, and receive the gifts that will empower him on his seventeenth birthday… if he can survive until then.

 16. The Kiss of Deception by Mary E. Pearson